 Gila Goldstein

-Israeli-born acclaimed pianist Gila Goldstein is an alumna of the Tel-Aviv University’s Rubin Academy of Music (currently Buchmann-Mehta School of Music) where she studied with Prof. Victor Derevianko and the Manhattan School of Music in New York, where she studied with Prof. Nina Svetlanova.
+Israeli-born acclaimed pianist Gila Goldstein is an alumna of the Tel-Aviv University’s Rubin Academy of Music (currently Buchmann-Mehta School of Music) where she studied with Prof. Victor Derevianko as well as an alumna of the Manhattan School of Music in New York, where she studied with the late Prof. Nina Svetlanova.
 She graduated both schools with distinction.
 Gila Goldstein has been one of the most active Israeli performers and teachers in the USA.

-Gila Goldstein has recorded the piano works and three chamber works of Israeli leading composer the late Paul Ben-Haim in two volumes on the Centaur label, recordings which received rave reviews.
+Gila Goldstein has recorded the piano works and three chamber works of Israeli leading composer the late Paul Ben-Haim in two volumes on the Centaur record label.
 She has been a champion of the composer’s works as a performer, lecturer and recording artist.
+In July 2024 Centaur released her album "Latin American Piano Gems" and in February 2005 Albany records (under Parma Recordings) released her album "24 Preludes of Dusk and Dawn" by Ronn Yedidia.
+Her albums received rave reviews in the USA, Germany, United Kingdom and Argentina, and were airplayed on many radio stations around the globe.

 Gila’s academic career was added to her performing career in 2007.
 She is currently a member of the piano faculty at Longy School of Music in Boston.
 Her previous teaching positions included Boston University School of Music, Boston University Tanglewood Institute and New York University.
-She has been a sought after pedagogue for over a decade and has been a regular guest for master classes and at national and international piano competitions in the USA and Asia.
+She has been a sought after pedagogue for two decades and has been a regular guest for master classes in the USA and China, and at national and international piano competitions in the USA and Asia.

 Gila is a board member of the American Liszt Society and the Founder-President of its New York Chapter since 1992.